Why Computers Get More Viruses Than Phones

 Why Computer Operating Systems Have More Security Issues

-Mobile operating systems, like Android and iOS, came later.
-By then, cybersecurity had improved a lot, so these systems included better security features from the start.
+Mobile systems like Android and iOS came later.
+By then, security had gotten better, so they just built those features in from the start.

 How User Permissions Affect Security

-On computers, users can usually install any program they want.
-This freedom is nice but makes it easier for harmful software to sneak in.
+On a computer, you can usually install whatever software you want.
+That freedom is nice, but it also makes it easier for bad stuff to sneak in.

 App Stores Make Mobile Devices Safer